 There’s a problem with hosting any of your content externally.
 You have to abide another platform’s ToS, and it’s all too easy to get flagged and get your content unlisted, demonetized, deleted—and if YouTube is a major source of income for you, your income restricted and livelihood affected.

 I blog for fun.
 Even if this blog had hundreds or thousands of followers, I’d still be doing it for fun.
 I work with a 4-day on, 4-day off schedule, that could allow me the flexibility to create content on the side for additional income.
 Blogging is a hobby, and I don’t see it as competing against other bloggers or other content creators.

-(I tried daily vlogging for a week, and not something I want to do ever again.
+(I tried daily vlogging for a week—not something I want to do ever again.
 The amount of energy going into editing videos is far more than what I want to do, compared to simply writing and revising.)

-Part of me wishes I jumped onto the YouTube bandwagon a decade ago when I first began to identify as trans, to document my transition—my attitude about being an online persona would be different today.
+Part of me wishes I jumped onto the YouTube bandwagon a decade ago when I first began my sex change to document it—my attitude about being an online persona would be different today.
 It was easier back then, when there weren’t so many people competing for attention and ad revenue, when advertisers didn’t wield the power they have today, when creators had far more flexibility than they do today, when being out and trans was far less common.
 Becoming a “d-list celebrity“, if you will.

 I have started and deleted too many attempts at blogging to find all my old prior content to being under house onto this blog.
 I lost everything I did manage to document to the ravages of depression and time.
 Two hard knocks against trying to start an online career.

 I choose to host my content myself, rather than join an established platform with a large membership.
 I want to blog, discuss, host content without the constant fear of another party reprieving my stuff, and then going through the constant hassle of trying to contact them to no avail.
 LGBTQ+ content is too often flagged for being “mature” or “controversial”.